NejRemeslnici/dump-cleaner/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+To install the gem, add to the application's Gemfile by executing:

     $ bundle add dump_cleaner